 3000 years ago, people built a longhouse at Landa in Ryfylke (text in Norwegian).
 In the 1990s, experts reconstructed the house as they believed it would have been.
 They also used reconstructed tools and construction methods.
 In this way, one tried to restore a knowledge that had been extinct for millennia.
 The workers acquired knowledge once more and this time they documented it.

 Similar activities take place across the whole country under the auspices of museums, organisations and individuals.
-As a result of Norway’s acceptance of the UNESCO Convention, this has also commenced to be systematised.
-Our intangible cultural heritage is on the way to be lifted to the same level as the tangible.
+As a result of Norway’s acceptance of the UNESCO Convention, this has also started to systematise.
+Our intangible cultural heritage is being lifted to the same level as the tangible.
 Local and regional authorities are beginning to implement this line of thought, and the convention, in their own plans.

 (The picture illustrating this article is from the Procession of the Holy Blood in Bruges, Belgium.
 This medieval tradition is also on this particular UNESCO list.)